 Another feature that also uses Machine Learning to scan how you adjust brightness under different environments and activities.
-It then processes the information and adjusts the brightness accordingly for much easier and hassle-free experience.
+It then processes the information and adjusts the brightness accordingly for a much easier and hassle-free experience.

 Both Adaptive Battery and Brightness work better and better as you go on using your phone.

-The second major Android 9 Pie feature is an all-new system navigation based on gestures.
-For a long time, we have been using capacitive buttons or on-screen navigation bar to navigate between the apps and other parts of the OS.
+The second major Android 9 Pie feature is all-new system navigation based on gestures.
+For a long time, we have been using capacitive buttons or the on-screen navigation bar to navigate between the apps and other parts of the OS.
 With Android Pie, Google has decided to change that in a significant manner.
 As the displays are growing taller and taller with time, Google’s new system navigation makes it easier for a user to approach parts of the OS and switch between apps.

 Design-wise, there’s only a single pill-like home button at the bottom of the screen.
 Swiping up on the button opens the full-screen preview mode of the recently-used apps.
 Another swipe and the app drawer will open.
 Swiping the home button to the right will allow you to switch between the current/last app easily.

 This is another feature that uses Machine Learning.
 App Actions scans your activities and usage to suggest app-based actions to get things done quickly.
 Supposedly, you’re about to leave for work in the morning, then you’ll be shown a Google Maps app action to navigate to your workplace.